boxyhq/website/blog/2023-11-1-unicis-tech-unlocks-security-with-boxyhq-a-conversation-with-the-founder.md

 **Predrag:** The pleasure is all mine, thank you for providing the opportunity to share our journey.

 <div style={{ textAlign: "center" }}>
-  <a href="/success-stories/boxyhqs-sso-&-audit-logs-accelerate-unicis-towards-soc2-compliance" className="button button--primary button--outline">Read Spike's success story</a>
+  <a href="/success-stories/boxyhqs-sso-&-audit-logs-accelerate-unicis-towards-soc2-compliance" className="button button-secondary">Read Spike's success story</a>
 </div>